abratashov/react-course/README.md

 <CompName key={uniqId}> // another way of re-render: key as digest sensitive fields
-props - pass data flow from parent to child callback - pass data flow from child to parent onChange={ cnt => setCnt(pr.id, cnt) } // use closure for call parent fucntion but not good for optimization because it will be re-rendered forever
+props - pass data flow from parent to child callback - pass data flow from child to parent onChange={ cnt => setCnt(pr.id, cnt) } // use closure for call parent function but not good for optimization because it will be re-rendered forever
-[...products] // problem of immutability conception - non changeable data but need to re-create on update setProducts(products.map(pr => pr.id != id ? pr : ({ ...pr, cnt })));
+[...products] // problem of immutability conception - non-changeable data but need to be re-created on update setProducts(products.map(pr => pr.id != id ? pr : ({ ...pr, cnt })));
 ```